Agoric/documentation/main/ertp/api/amount-math.md

 local copy uses the same remote `brand` as the `issuer` does.

-This should be used when you need an `amountMath`, and receive or learn about an `issuer`, and are not writing a Zoe contract,
+This should be used when you need an `amountMath`, and receive or learn about an `issuer`, and are not writing a Zoe contract.
 ```js
 import { makeLocalAmountMath } from '@agoric/ertp';
 const quatloosAmountMath = await makeLocalAmountMath(quatloosIssuer);